gshorten/SpeedData/README.md

 for information on data available

 Tested on an ESP32, but should work on any platform.
-Should work with any serial interface.
+Should work with any type of serial interface - hardware, software, bluetooth, etc.